DMS for Compliance: Buyer Guide

 Regulatory Requirements Assessment

 Start by mapping the regulations applicable to your sector.
-Financial services firms must comply with FCA recordkeeping requirements including SYSC 9 obligations on record retention.
-Healthcare organisations operate under the NHS Records Management Code of Practice.
-Construction firms must retain insurance certificates and compliance attestations for the duration of latent defect liability periods.
+Financial services firms must comply with SEC recordkeeping requirements including Rule 17a-4 obligations on record retention, and FINRA Rule 4511 on books and records.
+Healthcare organizations must comply with HIPAA and state medical records retention laws.
+Construction firms must retain insurance certificates, bonding documents, and prevailing wage records for the duration of the project plus applicable statute of limitations periods.
 This mapping determines the non-negotiable features of your DMS.

 Integration Capability